ibm-cloud-docs/codeengine/app-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-With this tutorial, deploy a containerized application with the {{site.data.keyword.codeengineshort}} CLI.
+With this tutorial, deploy an application with the {{site.data.keyword.codeengineshort}} CLI.
 The application scales to zero when not in use.
 {: shortdesc}

+An application, or app, runs your code to serve HTTP requests.
+An app has a URL for incoming requests.
+The number of running instances of an app are automatically scaled up or down (to zero) based on incoming workload.
+An app contains one or more revisions.
+A revision represents an immutable version of the configuration properties of the app.
+Each update of an app configuration property creates a new revision of the app.

 **Before you begin**